 This doesn't mean you should blindly start trying to make queries.
-If you want to create more queries, I recommend you install GraphQL playground: https://github.com/graphql/graphql-playground.
+If you want to create more queries, I recommend you use the /graphiql endpoint of the SolarThing web interface.
 You can then utilize the autocompletion and see the documentation of all the available queries (There are a lot, many of which you will not use!)

-1.4.2 InfluxDB and Grafana
+3.5.2 InfluxDB and Grafana